canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 cover-alt: Caching with ASP.NET Core
 ---

-Imagine you have a service `SettingsService` that makes a REST request with a `HttpClient`.
-This service calls a microservice for the configurations of a property.
+Imagine you have a service `SettingsService` that calls a microservice for the configurations of a property.
 But, it takes a couple of seconds to respond and it is accessed frequently.
-It would be a great to have this value stored somewhere else for faster respond times.
 Let's see how to add a caching layer to the `SettingsService` using ASP.NET Core!

-**A cache is an storage layer used to speed up future requests.** Reading from cache is faster than computing data or retrieving it from an external source every time it is requested.
-ASP.NET Core has built-in abstractions to implement a caching layer using memory and Redis.
-You can use the Decorator pattern to separate the caching layer from your business logic.
+**A cache is an storage layer used to speed up future requests.
+Reading from cache is faster than computing data or retrieving it from an external source every time it is requested.
+ASP.NET Core has built-in abstractions to implement a caching layer using memory and Redis.**

 ## In-Memory cache

 Let's start with an ASP.NET Core 3.1 API project with a controller that uses your `SettingsService` class.

 First, install the `Microsoft.Extensions.Caching.Memory` NuGet package.
-Then, register the in-memory cache in the `ConfigureServices` method of the `Startup` class.
-You need to use the `AddMemoryCache` method.
+Then, register the in-memory cache in the `ConfigureServices()` method of the `Startup` class.
+You need to use the `AddMemoryCache()` method.

 ```csharp
 // Startup.cs